UPPS 08.01.07 - Sewell Park

 Reviewers of this UPPS include the following:

-Position Date Director, Campus Recreation January 1 E3Y Associate Director, Campus Recreation - Programs January 1 E3Y Assistant Director, Campus Recreation/Outdoor Recreation January 1 E3Y
+Position Date Director, Campus Recreation January 1 E3Y Associate Director, Campus Recreation January 1 E3Y Assistant Director, Outdoor Recreation January 1 E3Y Associate Vice President for Student Affairs and Dean of Students January 1 E3Y Director, University Police Department January 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.